lokeshmadasu42/Mukhyansh/README.md

 ## Models
 We used [huggingface transformers](https://github.com/huggingface/transformers) of version 4.25.0.
+Please click [here]() to download the language-wise model-checkpoints.
 ### Fine-tune mT5-small Model
 To fine-tune the mT5-small model, run the following command: